 Performance of ST, MT and LT Credit Structure in the Karnataka, from 2014-15- to 2016-17

 The comparative position of recovery of short, medium and long term loans under the cooperative credit system in the state for the years from 2014-15 to 2016-17 is presented in the following table.

 The Kisan Credit Card Scheme introduced in the year 1997 – 1998 aims at providing timely and adequate credit support to the farmers for their cultivation needs in a flexible and cost effective manner.
 As on 31.3.2017 since inception out of which 22,27,506 KCC cards has been distributed and 2203587 farmers are covered under Personnel accident insurance scheme.

 Interest subsidy to Self help groups :-

 The scheme of advancing loans at interest rate of 4% through primary agricultural credit societies to Self Help groups (SHGs) in Karnataka has been implemented from 01.04.2007.
 The differential rate of interest is being reimbursed as interest subsidy by the Government to the co-operative societies.
-Interest subsidy at the rate of 8.25% and 7.5% to PACS and DCC Banks respectively has been provided on loans disbursed during the year 2013-14 Budget allocation of Rs.2000.00 lakhs has been provided for the year 2014-15 and the entire provision has been released as interest subsidy to the co-operative institutions.Rs. in Lakhs
+Interest subsidy at the rate of 8.25% and 7.5% to PACS and DCC Banks respectively has been provided on loans disbursed during the year 2013-14 and recovered during 2015-16.
+Budget allocation of Rs.6262.75 lakhs has been provided for the year 2015-16.
+During the year 2016-17 Rs.2089.50 lakhs has been released to cooperative institutions on behalf of 75611 SHG groups.Rs. in crores